 Today, I went out for a Sunday morning stroll and snack/coffee around the neighbourhood.
-Sitting at the table outside a street-level cafeteria (oh, the perks of September in Lisbon), I look at the clear glass window next to the entrance door, and see no less than three Citizen Cards taped to the glass.
+Sitting at the table outside a street-level cafeteria (oh, the perks of September in Lisbon), I look at the clear glass window next to the entrance door, and see no less than three ID Cards taped to the glass.
 A girl’s card, a man’s card, and an old lady’s card.
 This is a strangely common thing here in Portugal.
 Behind it lies the assumption that the person who lost their card:

 - Front: full name, gender, height, nationality, date of birth, ID number, expiry date, signature, photo (B&W).

 - Back: full name of both parents, tax payer number, Social Security number, National Health Service number.